yt-project/libyt/doc/in-situ-python-analysis/jupyter-notebook/remote-cluster.md

    cat /etc/hosts
    ```
    Here, we assume login node's internal ip is `192.168.0.150`.
-2. After [login node](#login-node) has started a no-browser jupyter notebook, use SSH port forwarding and connect to the Jupyter Notebook / JupyterLab server on the login node.
+2. After [Login Node](#login-node) has started a no-browser jupyter notebook, use SSH port forwarding and connect to the Jupyter Notebook / JupyterLab server on the login node.
    ```bash
    ssh -p <host_port> -N <user>@<host> -L localhost:YYYY:192.168.0.150:XXXX
    ```